 Sludge from septic tank clean-out, known as “septage”, is often removed to the nearest municipal treatment plant.
 In those instances, it is included in the CH4 emissions from domestic wastewater treatment.
 There are a small number of treatment lagoons specifically treating septage.
 These lagoons are likely to produce a small amount of CH4 and their effect is included in the calculations.

 New Zealand’s calculation uses the IPCC 2006 method (IPCC, 2006).
 The IPCC method calculates nitrogen production based on the average per capita protein intake.
 A value of 36.135 kg N/person/year is assumed for 1990 to 2007.
 This is the maximum value as reported to the Food and Agriculture Organisation of the United Nations by New Zealand, and was used as there was no discernable trend between 1990 and 2007.
 Default IPCC 2006 values are used for the fraction of nitrogen in protein, fraction of non-consumption protein, fraction of industrial and commercial co-discharged protein, and nitrogen removed with sludge.
 The IPCC default emission factor of 0.005 kg N2O-N/kg N is used.

 Nitrous oxide emissions from industrial wastewater treatment

-The IPCC does not offer a methodology for estimating N2O emissions from industrial wastewater handling.
-Emissions are calculated using an emissions factor (kg N2O–N/kg wastewater N) to give the proportion of total nitrogen in the wastewater converted to N2O.
-The total nitrogen was calculated by adopting the chemical oxygen demand load from the CH4 emission calculations and using a ratio of chemical oxygen demand to nitrogen in the wastewater for each industry.
+The 2006 IPCC guidelines do not have a method for calculating N2O emissions from industrial wastewater.
+Emissions are calculated using an emissions factor (kg N2O-N/kg wastewater N) to give the proportion of total nitrogen in the wastewater converted to N2O.
+The total nitrogen is calculated by adopting the chemical oxygen demand load from the CH4 emission calculations and using a ratio of chemical oxygen demand to nitrogen in the wastewater for each industry.